-46. 15% off tours with the Chase Disney Visa
+48. 15% off tours + Other Discounts with the Chase Disney Visa

-The Chase Disney Visa card gets you 15% off most park tours, like the amazing Keys to the Kingdom and Backstage Tales tours.
-The full listing can be found at Chase's site here, and we've got a post about the card here.
+The Disney Rewards Chase Visa credit card gets you 15% off most park tours, like the amazing Keys to the Kingdom tour and Backstage Tales tour.
+You'll also have access to other discounts, including on merchandise.
+The full listing can be found at Chase's site here.

-Head over to WDW Prep School and work backwards from their amazing list.
+Head over to Traveling Mom and work backwards from that amazing list.
 Obviously how much you can pack will depend on how your family is allocating your baggage, but on recent Disney trips we've had to purchase ponchos, Ibuprofen twice, and dramamine.
 Nothing in Disney World is cheap, and the longer you'll be there, the more likely you'll need some things you might consider non-essential.